Paul Arriola on brink of being dealt as D.C. United poised for major roster overhaul

 Arriola, who is with the U.S. national soccer team in Columbus, Ohio, for World Cup qualifying, declined to comment.
 United officials said they did not want to comment.

-The general allocation money — $1.5 million this year, $200,000 next year and $300,000 in 2023 — provides United with a war chest to rebuild the roster.
-Additional funds would trade hands, should he meet performance incentives.
+The general allocation money — $1.5 million this year and $500,000 in 2023 — provides United with a war chest to rebuild the roster.
+D.C. would receive another $500,000, should he meet performance incentives, and collect 30 percent of a transfer fee if Arriola leaves MLS.

 Arriola played 4½ seasons in Washington after United purchased him from Mexican club Tijuana for $3.2 million.
 He posted 20 goals and 16 assists in 89 regular season appearances (83 starts).
 However, he missed almost the entire 2020 season with an ACL injury and skipped 14 of 34 matches last season because of muscular injuries and national team duty.

-Arriola, who will turn 27 next week, first spoke about leaving last month when Mexican power Club América’s took interest in him.
+Arriola, who will turn 27 next week, first spoke about leaving last month when Mexican power Club América took interest in him.
 United was reluctant to lose him, yet agreed to negotiate.

 The sides were close to striking a deal that would have yielded United more than $3 million in a transfer fee and a midfielder on loan, one person close to the matter said.
 However, that person said, they didn’t close the money gap and Club América didn’t meet Arriola’s salary demands.